reTHINK-project/specs/messaging-framework/p2p-data-sync.md

 ### Syncher and Sync Manager

-This section, gives an overview on how the Hyperty Data Object synchronisation transparently works on top of the [Hyperty Messaging Middleware](hyperty-messaging-middleware.md).
-However, Hyperty developers don't have to know the technical details of this solution and can directly move to the [Hyperty Development Manual](development-of-hyperties.md).
+This section, gives an overview on how the Hyperty Data Object synchronisation transparently works on top of the [Hyperty Messaging Framework](readme.md).

 The Hyperty Data Object synchronisation is provided by two components in the Runtime:

 The [Syncher](https://github.com/reTHINK-project/dev-service-framework/blob/master/src/syncher/Syncher.js) is a singleton Component co-located with the Hyperty Instance, which is in charge of handling all required procedures to manage data synchronisation at the Hyperty instance side, as a Reporter or a Observer Hyperty.

-The [Runtime Sync Manager](https://github.com/reTHINK-project/dev-service-framework/blob/master/src/syncher/Syncher.js) is a Core Runtime Component, which is in charge of handling authorisation requests to create Sync Data Objects from Hyperty Reporters and subscription requests to Sync Data Objects from Hyperty Observers.
+The [Runtime Sync Manager](https://github.com/reTHINK-project/dev-runtime-core/blob/master/src/syncher/SyncherManager.js) is a Core Runtime Component, which is in charge of handling authorisation requests to create Sync Data Objects from Hyperty Reporters and subscription requests to Sync Data Objects from Hyperty Observers.
 As soon as authorisation is granted the Sync Manager handles all required MessageBUS listeners in order to setup the Data Sync Stream routing path among Reporters and Observers.
-I.e., the Runtime Sync Manager provides a [Messaging Middleware](hyperty-messaging-middleware.md) Routing Manager functionality.
+I.e., the Runtime Sync Manager provides a [Messaging Framework](raedme.md) Routing Manager functionality.

 The [Message Node Sync Manager](https://github.com/reTHINK-project/dev-service-framework/blob/master/src/syncher/Syncher.js) is a Message Node functionality, which is in charge of handling requests from Runtime Sync Managers in order to setup the Data Sync Stream routing path between the Reporter Hyperty Runtime and Observers Hyperty Runtimes.
-I.e., the Message Node Sync Manager also provides a [Messaging Middleware](hyperty-messaging-middleware.md) Routing Manager functionality..
+I.e., the Message Node Sync Manager also provides a [Messaging Framework](readme.md) Routing Manager functionality..

 ![Routing Management for Hyperty Data Syncronisation](sync-routing-management.png)

-A detailed description of the Hyperty Data Synchronisation procedures are provided [here](https://github.com/reTHINK-project/core-framework/blob/master/docs/specs/runtime/dynamic-view/data-sync/readme.md)
+A detailed description of the Hyperty Data Synchronisation procedures are provided [here](../dynamic-view/data-sync/readme.md)